ch1p98/UMAI/README.md

 ### Search result
 #### Interface
 Once you click search, the page shows the result, providing brief information of each restaurant that meets the query.
-The page is set to display 10 items at most.
+It is set to display 10 items at most in a page.
 If the size of result is larger than that, a paginator at the bottom navigates you to the rest of your result.
 In addition, in each box, an icon shows whether it is opening.
 Click the icon and it will show opening hours in detail.

 What's more, you can also click the heart icon at the right-upper corner to save it to the pocket list; clicking it again will remove it from the pocket list.